ChileBob/Zatsuma/USERGUIDE.md

 As you enter numbers the BTC & ZEC values on the main display will change.

+You will also notice a 'rabbit', 'turtle' or 'snail' appear on each payment coin, this is to give an indication of how long each payment method takes.
+The time will vary based on the fiat value and number of confirmations specified in the 'shopd.conf' file.

 If you are in the middle of a calculation a '+', '-', '/', or 'x' symbol is displayed the crypto amounts will not update until you complete it by pressing the '=' key.

 The crypto prices are also updated once a minute to follow the current exchange rate, this happens automatically until an order is placed.